-Located just a few miles from the northwestern Texas border, Hobbs sits 320 miles southeast of Albuquerque, N.M. and 400 miles west of Dallas.
+Hobbs is located just a few miles from the northwestern Texas border, and sits 320 miles southeast of Albuquerque, N.M. and 400 miles west of Dallas.

 Hobbs was founded in 1907.
 The small, isolated settlement expanded rapidly following the discovery of oil by the Midwest Oil Company in 1927.
 At the peak of the oil boom, more than 12,000 people lived in Hobbs.
 Following the Great Depression, oil prices crashed and the population dropped to 3,000.
 In the 1940s, oil regained its footing and the population started to climb again to 14,000.
 Today, the population is 35,000 people and is growing.
 In 2012, Hobbs was named one of the fastest-growing small towns by Forbes.